aha-project/AHA-Scraper-Lin/README.md

 # User Instructions
 [Click here for user walkthrough / documentation](https://aha-project.github.io/)

+# Warning / Bugs
+Initial Linux support is debuting in late July 2018.
+For the next several weeks, there are some known bugs we are working on fixing, and probably some that are left to find.
+There is no implied waranty, or liability assumed by us if you run this, but so far on RHEL7/CentOS7/Kali2018.2/Ubuntu18.04 everything seems to mostly work.
+BinaryAnalysis.csv files may require light tweaking to get to render properly in the AHA-GUI (usually because a field is missing/invalid).
+We're working on it, this warning will be removed at such time that our known bugs list is smaller :)

 # Scraper usage
 Clone or download the repo from github